 At first, most young guys deny the problem.
 “No, this can’t be happening to me,” they tell themselves.
 “I just got a bad haircut,” they say, or “I’m not taking enough vitamins.”

 25% of men start losing hair before they’re 30 years old.

-In fact, many guys ignore their hair loss completely until they have shiny bald spots that are impossible to notice.
+Many guys ignore their hair loss entirely until they have shiny bald spots that are impossible to notice.
 They try to forget about the problem and hope it will go away.

 Sorry, but that’s a myth.
 Hats don’t cause hair loss, but hair loss does cause guys to wear more hats.

 Hair loss is a big deal for men, especially when you’re young and not used to thinking about your genes.
 It can affect your self-esteem, stress levels, and even trigger psychological disorders.

 You can’t change your genetics, of course.
 You can treat the symptoms of your genes, but at the moment (with our current medical technology), there’s no effective and reliable way to alter your genetic code.

 This problem is particularly painful if your parents both have great heads of hair.
 Why do you have to go bald when your dad has a great head of hair in his 50s, 60s, or even 70s?